-The intranet will provide a forum for discussion, sharing and comment, to encourage communication and collaboration across department and location boundaries.
+The intranet and Yammer provide a forum for discussion, sharing and comment, encouraging communication and collaboration across department and location boundaries.

 Posts and comments must adhere to Information Security Acceptable Usage Guidelines and norms of workplace behaviour.
 Inappropriate use of discussion tools may be subject to disciplinary action.
-House rules will be published on the intranet.
+House rules are published on the intranet.

 Review and improvement